Security hardening

 For context-aware policies, operators specify fine-grained permissions per

-with the Service Account configured for the Policy Server where the policy
+the Service Account configured for the Policy Server where the policy runs.

 Workload coverage

 By default, Kubewarden excludes specific Namespaces from Kubewarden coverage.
-This is done to simplify first-time use and interoperability with other workloads.
+Kubewarden does this to simplify first-time use and interoperability with other workloads.

 Security-conscious operators can tune these Namespaces list via the